NehaDadhich/nehasFoodWorld/recipes/bhel-puri.md

 *Final mixing*
 - In a bowl, add finely chopped onions, tomatoes and potatoes.
-- Add red chilly powder, black salt, cumin seed powder and salt to taste.
+- Add red chilli powder, black salt, cumin seed powder and salt to taste.
 - Add the prepared sauces to it.
 - The following steps should be done, when you are ready to serve to ensure bhel puri is still crispy.
 - Add the puffed rice to onion, tomatoes and potatoes mix.
 Give it a nice mix.